afomchenkov/activities-example-service/README.md

 - To start the app, go into the root folder and: `docker compose up --build`
 - Start instructions per service are located in the corresponding folder
 - TypeScript language is used both on the BE/FE
-- FE/BE has its own git repo files